 Surgical options may differ for adult males whose undescended testicles weren’t corrected during childhood.
 Orchiopexy is usually the preferred choice for men who are age 32 and under.
 However, a doctor may suggest the complete removal of undescended testicles for younger men who are at a high risk of developing cancer.
-Orchiopexy usually isn’t performed on men over age 32, as there is an increased risk of adverse reactions to anaesthesia.
+Orchiopexy usually isn’t performed on men over age 32, as there is an increased risk of adverse reactions to anesthesia.
 If you’re in this situation, consult with your doctor or a urologist to learn more about your options.

-How Do we Prepare for an Undescended Testicle Repair?
+How Do We Prepare for an Undescended Testicle Repair?

-Orchiopexy is done under general anaesthesia, so certain rules for eating and drinking must be followed in the hours leading up to the procedure.
+Orchiopexy is done under general anesthesia, so certain rules for eating and drinking must be followed in the hours leading up to the procedure.
 The doctor will give your child specific instructions that they must follow.

-While very young children may not realise that they’re going in for surgery, older children may get nervous before their procedure.
+While very young children may not realize that they’re going in for surgery, older children may get nervous before their procedure.
 They might feel especially nervous if you as a parent feel worried.
 Educate yourself about the procedure so that you feel comfortable and don’t unknowingly project your anxiety onto your son.

 What Happens During an Undescended Testicle Repair?